dsyer/demorunner-jupyter/README.md

 ### Conda

-If you use conda, you can create a new environment with the `environment.yml` file:
+If you use conda, you can create a new environment with the `environment.yml` file.
+Assuming the "base" environment is active:

 ```
 # This is already done in devcontainer.json